ingaleshubhankar/CPP-HANDBOOK/Design Patterns/Creational_Patterns.md

 Some components on our system only need to have single Instance.<br>

 For ex,
 Database Class Object.
 The DB that loads up from its constructor into program & gives info.
-Ince it is loaded, you dont really want more than one object.
+Once it is loaded, you dont really want more than one object.

 Points to be note for making a Singleton Class,
  - Private Constructor.